'African Mean Girls' Are The Toast Of New York Theater

 Hence Bioh's decision to write School Girls, focused around a character she figured would have irresistible appeal: the mean girl.

-The queen bee — infused with a brilliant mix of ruthlessness and charm by actress Maameyaa Boafo — does not disapoint.
+The queen bee — infused with a brilliant mix of ruthlessness and charm by actress MaameYaa Boafo — does not disapoint.
 We first meet her — where else! — in the cafeteria, as she's ripping into one of the girls in her crew for eating too much porridge.

 "Are you determined to look like a cow?" sneers the queen, to giggles from the other girls.
 Yeah, they join in, snapping their fingers for emphasis: "We have a reputation to maintain!"
 "To stay fit-fit!"
 "Looking fine-fine!"
 "All of the time!"